 UBC AeroDesign is an engineering design team that designs and builds electric, radio-controlled airplanes.
 Our team strives to set students up to be assets in the professional engineering workforce, while uniting as a team to complete a common goal.
 This year, our diverse team of 55 members hopes to achieve 3 overarching missions:

 - To provide a second classroom for students to learn how to work on a world-class engineering challenge,

 - To place in Top 3 at competition, and

-- To promote interest and knowledge in aerospace across BC.
+- To promote interest and knowledge in aerospace engineering across BC.

-This year we will be attending two competitions – the SAE Aero Design Regular Class and Advanced Class.
-The Regular Class involves designing an electric-powered aircraft optimized to carry the most passengers and payload (represented by tennis balls and weight plates, respectively).
-The aircraft is limited by 1000W of power and a 12 ft wingspan, and its design process will teach students various aerospace engineering concepts such as airfoils analysis, flow simulation, finite element analysis, and manufacturing methods like laser-cutting and water-jet cutting.
+This year we will be designing two airplanes to attend two competitions – the SAE Aero Design Regular Class and Advanced Class Competitions.
+The Regular Class competition involves designing an electric-powered aircraft optimized to carry the most oversized cargo and payload.
+Its design process will teach students various aerospace engineering concepts such as airfoils analysis, flow simulation, finite element analysis, and manufacturing methods like laser-cutting and water-jet cutting.

-Since 1992, our group of flight enthusiasts and aviation dreamers have relied on corporate sponsors like your firm to realize our dreams of experiencing a world-class aviation project.
-Our team is made up of a diverse group of young men and women from 13 different engineering and science disciplines, all bringing different skill sets and backgrounds.
+Since 1992, our group of flight enthusiasts and aviation dreamers have relied on donors like you to realize our dreams of experiencing a world-class aviation project.
+We are one of the largest and most diverse engineering student teams on campus with 55 actively involved members spread across 7 different departments from first years to materials engineering to mechanical engineering.
+During the spring, the majority of our members are spending over 15 hours a week redesigning and manufacturing in time for competition.
 UBC AeroDesign fosters learning by creating a safe environment for students to develop and grow their skills.
-To get more information about the team behind this project, please visit http://ubcaerodesign.com
+To get more information about the team behind this project, please visit www.ubcaerodesign.com